Posted in 2020-2029, Film Review, London Film Festival 2023

 After directing Starred Up, David Mackenzie does a tremendous job of bringing this gritty story from Sheridan’s screenplay to the big screen.
 The cinematography is majestic with some tremendous wide and panoramic shots of the Eastern New Mexico landscape, cleverly doubling up as Texas.
 These are fused brilliantly with the scenes that take place in the town.
 In addition, the bank robbery scenes are masterfully executed, ensuring the tension and suspense is maintained right throughout.
 The movie does lag in parts as it is a slow paced film, the cat and mouse chase that ensues from the first bank robbery scene combined with brilliant performances and a first rate score.
 All of the aforementioned elements ensure that the film stakes its claim as an awards contender as awards season starts to come into view.

 Tremendous performances from Foster and Bridges, with arguably a career high from Pine, combined with a tense and superbly written script.
-Come hell or high water, you should definitely see this film!
+Come hell or high water, this is a Western well worth seeking out.

 a